TranPhucVinh/C/Physical layer/System call/README.md

 If a program is executed in **user mode** and want to access to the memory or hardware, it makes a call to the operating system, which is known as **system call**.

 System call is a programmatic way/a call in which a computer program requests a service from the kernel of the operating system.
+The system call interface is generally not invoked directly (even though it could be) but rather through wrapper functions in the C runtime library, i.e system call has to be performed by C function.

 ## Types of system calls